distillpub/post--misread-tsne/index.md

 <section class="w-page tsne-group" id="figures-01" data-id="01">
 </section>

-With perplexity values in the range (5 - 50) suggested by van der Maaten & Hinton, the diagrams do show these clusters.
+With perplexity values in the range (5 - 50) suggested by van der Maaten & Hinton, the diagrams do show these clusters, although with very different shapes.
 Outside that range, things get a little weird.
-With perplexity 2, local variations dominate; at perplexity 100, the clusters merge into one blob.
+With perplexity 2, local variations dominate.
+The image for perplexity 100, with merged clusters, illustrates a pitfall: for the algorithm to operate property, the perplexity really should be smaller than the number of points.
+Implementations can give unexpected behavior otherwise.

 Each of the plots above was made with 5,000 iterations with a learning rate (often called "epsilon") of 10, and had reached a point of stability by step 5,000.
 How much of a difference do those values make?
 In our experience, the most important thing is to iterate until reaching a stable configuration.